Analysis of S5 bonus video: Adam Winchester – Advanced Sound Design

 – Electro magnetic radiation – coil pickups

-– Feedback through a desk
+– Feedback through a desk05:00 – contact microphones

 – These can be bought for cheap (Maplins, Amazon, eBay, etc.)